 I did not have time to see one of the performances, but this is probably the cheapest way to go to the opera or to see ballet in Europe.
 Their website shows the current schedule.

-A walk along the Stefan cel Mare boulevard allows you to see the most important government buildings.
+A walk along the Stefan cel Mare boulevard is one of the best things to do in Chisinau and allows you to see the most important government buildings.
 They are impressive and you will almost forget that Moldova is one of the poorest countries in Europe.
 Especially if you see the Presidents Residence opposite the Parliament building.

 The Parliament building used to be the meeting place of the Communist Party.
 While most buildings are in typical Soviet style, some are more recent additions with a more European look.